Mosquito Squadron: Plot

 The Royal Air Force (RAF) begins attacking German V-1 flying bomb installations in early summer of 1944.
 When the de Havilland Mosquito fighter-bomber of Squadron Leader David "Scotty" Scott (David Buck) is shot down during a low-level bombing raid on a V-1 launching site, Scott and his navigator/bomb-aimer are assumed to have been killed.
 His wingman and friend, then-Flight Lieutenant (later Royal Canadian Air Force squadron leader) Quint Munroe (David McCallum) comforts Scott's wife, Beth (Suzanne Neve), and rekindle a romance from years earlier.

-After a dangerous photo-reconnaissance mission over the Château de Charlon in Northern France, Munroe is ordered by Air Commodore Hufford (Charles Gray) to lead an attack against the château using a Highball type bouncing bomb).
-When Luftwaffe Messerschmitt Bf 109 fighters bomb and strafe his airfield, they drop a film showing captured Gestapo prisoners, including a French Maquis resistance fighter and Allied prisoners, including Scott, are being held at the chateau as "human shields" to prevent their attack.
+After a photo-reconnaissance mission over the Château de Charlon in Northern France, Munroe is ordered by Air Commodore Hufford (Charles Gray) to lead an attack against the château using a Highball type bouncing bomb.
+When German fighters bomb and strafe his airfield, they drop a film revealing that captured French Maquis resistance fighters and Allied prisoners, including Scott, are being held at the château as "human shields".

-The mission proceeds, aimed at a tunnel to an underground Nazi factory on the château grounds where new "V-3" long-range, multi-stage rockets are being constructed.
+The mission proceeds, aimed at a tunnel to an underground factory on the château grounds where new "V-3" long-range, multi-stage rockets are being constructed.
 The prisoners, held in the chapel during Sunday morning mass, are concentrated in a single location and the RAF has coordinated with French resistance fighters to evacuate the prisoners after a Mosquito uses a Highball bomb to blow a hole in the wall closest to the chapel.
-However, Father Belaguere (Michael Anthony), a Catholic priest and resistance agent, is killed by an enraged German army officer, Oberleutnant Schack (Vladek Sheybal), for refusing to order the airmen back to their cells.
+However, Father Belaguere (Michael Anthony), a Catholic priest and resistance agent, is killed by an enraged German officer, Oberleutnant Schack (Vladek Sheybal), for refusing to order the airmen back to their cells.
 The prisoners disarm Schack, push him outside, and barricade themselves in the chapel.